rarible/operator-filter-registry/README.md

 ## `DefaultOperatorFilterer`

-This smart contract extends `OperatorFilterer` and automatically configures the token contract that inherits it to subscribe to OpenSea's list of filtered operators and code hashes.
+This smart contract extends `OperatorFilterer` and automatically configures the token contract that inherits it to subscribe to Rarible's list of filtered operators and code hashes.
 This subscription can be updated at any time by the owner by calling `updateSubscription` on the `OperatorFilterRegistry` contract.

 Please note that if your token contract does not provide an owner with [EIP-173](https://eips.ethereum.org/EIPS/eip-173), it must provide administration methods on the contract itself to interact with the registry otherwise the subscription will be locked to the options set during construction.